Barry Gibb: 2012–present

 On 8 February 2015 at the 57th Annual Grammy Awards, Gibb, along with the group Pentatonix, presented the category of Best Pop Vocal Album.
 On 26 March 2015, Gibb was one of the headlining acts on a music festival called the Hard Rock Rising Miami Beach Global Music Festival alongside Andrea Bocelli, Gloria Estefan, Flo Rida, Jon Secada and Wyclef Jean.

 On 26 June 2016, Gibb was scheduled to perform the "legend" spot at the Glastonbury Festival in England, but pulled out due to a family illness.
 He did, however, appear with Coldplay as a guest performer singing "To Love Somebody" and "Stayin' Alive".

 On 28 June 2016, it was announced that Gibb had signed to Columbia Records and would release his second solo album, In the Now, on 7 October 2016.
-The album is Gibb's first album with all new material since the Bee Gees' final studio album, This Is Where I Came In (2001).
-In the Now was co-written by his sons Stephen and Ashley and was produced with John Merchant.
+The album was Gibb's first album with all new material since the Bee Gees' final studio album, This Is Where I Came In (2001).
+In the Now was co-written by his sons Stephen and Ashley and produced with John Merchant.

 On 25 June 2017, Gibb performed the "legend" spot at the Glastonbury Festival in England.
-He also joined Coldplay on stage during the same festival in 2016.
+He had joined Coldplay on stage during the same festival in 2016.

 On 6 November 2020, Gibb announced his latest album entitled Greenfields which is a duets album featuring country artists Dolly Parton, Little Big Town, Alison Krauss and others.
-The album contains 11 Bee Gees tracks and one unreleased Barry Gibb track, re-imagined as country songs.
+The album contains 11 Bee Gees tracks and one unreleased Gibb track, re-imagined as country songs.
 The song "Words of a Fool" featuring Jason Isbell was released the same day as a preview.
 The song was originally written by Gibb in 1986 for an unreleased album.

+Barry was honored at the 46th Annual Kennedy Center Honors in December 2023.
+In 2024, Gibb focused his attention on pre-production of the planned Bee Gees bio pic, serving as executive producer.